 Regularly watering your plants is a given but it becomes highly crucial in the case of dry and hot climates.
 The plants become dry very easily and at a very quick rate which is why a plant is less likely to survive in a dry climate when not provided with moisture regularly.

 You need to be extra careful with the vegetables in the tropical climate.
 Positioning your plants in the right position is also an essential factor for your plants to survive the harsh climate.
 Place them in such a position that they get the adequate amount of sunlight required for their growth and also don’t face the beaming sunlight.

 For this, you can position them a little facing away from the east and also some kind of shade nearby to shield them when the sunlight is too strong.

 There are some vegetables that just can’t stand the extreme sunlight such as heating lettuce.
 Speaking from experience don’t try growing lettuce as they are a lost cause.
 It is highly advisable to grow the open leafed kind of plants in a hot climate.
 There are different varieties of lettuce known as tropical lettuce substitutes, but their taste is average and is slimy.

 Open leafed kind and unopened flower heads can withstand the heat better than the lettuce kinds.
 You can go for mizuna, mibuna, tatsoi, bok choi, etc.

 Try to go for some wonderful Asian exotic dishes in the summer.
 This way you can grow your organic vegetables in your backyard even during the harsh climate, and also you open the door to a variety of new exotic dishes.

-Rather then fighting the climate you should work with the climate.
+Rather than fighting the climate, you should work with the climate.
 You can also go for some indoor vegetable gardening ideas to eliminate the harsh weather.
 Try the tips mentioned above and tricks for creating your organic garden in a harsh climate and reap the benefits.